Experiment to Detect the Global EoR Signature: Low-band instruments

+In 2023, a new version of the low-band antenna in which the electronics are built into the antenna was installed on a larger ground plane of 50 × 50 m to further reduce the effects of scattering from nearby objects and observations started in June 2023.

 78 MHz absorption profile

-In March 2018 the collaboration published a paper in Nature announcing the discovery of a broad absorption profile centered at a frequency of $78\pm1$MHz in the sky-averaged signal after subtracting Galactic synchrotron emission.
+In March 2018, the collaboration published a paper in Nature announcing the discovery of a broad absorption profile centered at a frequency of $78\pm1$MHz in the sky-averaged signal after subtracting Galactic synchrotron emission.
 The absorption profile has a width of $19_{-2}^{+4}$MHz and an amplitude of $0.5_{-0.2}^{+0.5}$K, against a background RMS of 0.025K, giving it a signal-to-noise ratio of 37.
 The equivalent redshift is centered at $z\approx17$, spanning z=20–15.
 The signal is possibly due to ultraviolet light from the first stars in the Universe altering the emission of the 21cm line by lowering the temperature of the hydrogen relative to the cosmic microwave background (the mechanism is Wouthuysen–Field coupling).
 A "more exotic scenario," encouraged by the unexpected strength of the absorption, is that the signal is due to interactions between dark matter and baryons.

+In 2021, Melia reported that the deeper absorption is compatible with the alternative Friedmann–Lemaître–Robertson–Walker (FLRW) cosmology known as the Rh = ct universe.

-In 2022 an experiment called Shaped Antenna Measurement of the Background Radio Spectrum (SARAS) led by the Raman Research Institute reported that their measurements didn't replicate EDGES results rejecting them at 95.3% confidence level.
+In 2022, an experiment called Shaped Antenna Measurement of the Background Radio Spectrum (SARAS) led by the Raman Research Institute reported that their measurements didn't replicate EDGES results rejecting them at 95.3% confidence level.